 Damaged, decayed, or unsightly teeth can hurt your appearance and impact your oral health, but a high-quality crown can restore your smile to its optimal aesthetic and functionality.
-The team of dental experts at D3 Dental offers strong and beautiful crowns at their office in Ambler, Pennsylvania.
+The team of dental experts at D3 Dental offers strong and beautiful crowns at their office in Horsham, Pennsylvania.
 Find out more about crowns today by calling the office or booking an appointment online.

 Crowns serve a variety of medical and cosmetic purposes, like:

 - Protecting an injured tooth from further damage

 When used in conjunction with a dental implant, a crown can even replace a missing tooth.

 Your tooth has two main parts: the crown and the root.
 The root is the part of the tooth beneath the surface of your gum that keeps it firmly in place.
 The crown is the part of your tooth above your gum line that helps you properly chew up your food.

 When you get a crown, your dentist uses a prosthetic cap to replace the natural crown of your tooth.
 Your dentist designs and fabricates it from an impression of your mouth for a natural fit and feel.